mikolasan/mikolasan.github.io/src/markdown/make/robot.md

 In this light I put on the first place the functional capabilities of the thing you want to build.

 - Does it move?
 Mechanical tracks, or wheels, or legs?
+But keep in mind that even [one vibration motor](https://www.mdpi.com/2072-666X/13/8/1184) can move in complex trajectories.
 - Inside or outside?
 It needs a battery.
 - How complex its movements in the space?
 Just moving or also make interactions with the world: drawing, grab things?
 Extra servomotors.
+Inspiration: [rolling spider](https://www.youtube.com/watch?v=4z-aT8Wp2YQ)
 - What obstacles it needs to conquer?
 Lidar or ultrasonic sensors.
 - Flat floor and walls and doors?
 Climb stairs?
 Think about adding more legs for stability like hexapod and gyro sensor.
 - Jump on the desk and from it?
-Fly?
-You are building a drone now.
+[Fly like a butterfly](https://www.science.org/doi/full/10.1126/sciadv.add3788)?
+Probably you are building a drone now.
 - Should it collect information?
 Add sensors

 It worth looking through [popular designs](/make/robot/encyclopedia).
 I started a research about [appearance design](/make/robot/appearance-design) in order to understand how to make it look cute or evil.